virtuozzo/cloudscripting-docs/docs/creating-templates/relative-links.md

 }
 ```

- - text to notify user about successfull application installation by email
+ - message delivered via email notifying about the successful application setup

 ```
 {